awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
 For more information, see [ModifyDBInstance](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) in the *Amazon Relational Database Service API Reference*\.

 `ReplicationSourceIdentifier`  <a name="cfn-rds-dbcluster-replicationsourceidentifier"></a>
-The Amazon Resource Name \(ARN\) of the source Amazon RDS DB instance or DB cluster, f this DB cluster is created as a Read Replica\.
+The Amazon Resource Name \(ARN\) of the source Amazon RDS DB instance or DB cluster, if this DB cluster is created as a Read Replica\.
 *Required: *No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)